1956 Texas Longhorns football team

 The 1956 Texas Longhorns football team was an American football team that represented the University of Texas (now known as the University of Texas at Austin) as a member of the Southwest Conference (SWC) during the 1956 college football season.
 In their sixth year under head coach Ed Price, the Longhorns compiled an overall record of 1–9, with a mark of 0–6 in conference play, and finished seventh in the SWC.

-In 1956, the Texas A&M Aggies were the first Aggie football team to beat the Texas Longhorns at Memorial Stadium.
+The team had more losses than any other Longhorn team in program history and tied for the fewest wins.
+It was the first team to ever lose to the Texas A&M Aggies at Memorial Stadium.
 The win was Bear Bryant's only victory over a Texas Longhorns team.

+The team had two players make the All-Southwest Conference 2nd team - Walter Fondren and Bob Bryant.

+It led to head coach Ed Price being fired.